Course Overview

 Top reasons to study with us

-• Immerse yourself in the hospitality industry through continuous part-time placements at our partner hotel, Marriott
+- Immerse yourself in the hospitality industry with the opportunity to apply for a part-time placement with our partner hotel, Marriott

-• Our course is designed to accommodate the summer season, enabling you to continue your placements and maintain momentum in your learning journey
+- Our course is designed to accommodate the summer season enabling you to maintain momentum in your learning journey

 This course runs across three semesters—September, January and May—and extends through the summer, giving you the opportunity to gain hands-on experience during the hospitality industry's busiest season.